8 Tips for how to pass Calculus from an AP Calculus tutor/teacher and her successful students

 Remember the student from the beginning who failed his first Calculus test?
 His advice is, “Never give up and stop doubting yourself.
 You’re smarter and stronger than you think.
 One grade doesn’t define you.”

 The failing grade fueled him to learn how to study for a math test.
+He figured out the best way to learn Calculus.
 From then on, he stormed into class each day asking me to check the homework before even taking a seat.
 He began to take pride in his work.
 And he started passing Calculus…by a lot.
 By the second semester, he earned A’s and B’s on every test.

 Head high, shoulders back, and a puffed chest, he waltzed across the stage to accept his diploma.
 His wide grin forced his eyes to squint as he reflected the past year’s obstacles.
 He felt grateful for the challenge Calculus brought him.
 Now, he was confident to take on any college math course.